Balance Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 - Ursine Vigor will be the one shot avoiding Conduit.
 Potentially good to help soak raid mechanics or high level keys with one shot bosses.

 - Innate Resolve is the most underwhelming of this Conduit set.
-Self healing is the worst of our survivability options and this is a negligible buff to that.
+Self-healing is often the worst of our survivability options, however it can also buff the healing from Well-Honed Instincts if both other options are not necessary.

 Finesse Conduits provide some increased utility, mobility, or sometimes even both.